serbancicortas/serbancicortas.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th year PhD student in the [Mathematics Department](https://www.math.princeton.edu/) at Princeton University.
+I am a 5th year PhD student in the [Mathematics Department](https://www.math.princeton.edu/) at Princeton University.
 My advisor is [Igor Rodnianski](https://www.math.princeton.edu/people/igor-rodnianski).

 My research interests are partial differential equations, general relativity, and nonlinear wave equations.
 I am currently working on self similar solutions of the Einstein vacuum equations.
 I am also interested in the weak cosmic censorship conjecture and examples of naked singularities.

+### I am currently in the postdoc job market.

 ## Publications